-Trevor Gorman enters his fourth season as head men's soccer coach for the University at Albany Great Danes.
-Through his first three seasons, Gorman has seen a steady improvement since taking over as head coach.
-The Great Dane head coach is 18-32-8 overall and 7-10-2 in conference play.
+Trevor Gorman enters his fifth season as head men's soccer coach for the University at Albany Great Danes for the 2015 season.
+Through his first four seasons, Gorman has seen a steady improvement since taking over as head coach.
+The Great Dane head coach is 22-41-14 overall and 9-14-3 in conference play.

 The Great Danes totaled 10 points in America East play with a 3-3-1 record to be named the No. 5 seed in the America East Tournament in 2013.
 It was their best record in America East play since joining the league.
 UAlbany nearly upset nationally ranked No. 6 UMBC in the league semifinals, but fell 2-1 in Baltimore.
 The Great Danes beat Vermont 5-1 in the quarterfinals for the team's highest offensive output in five years.